Preschool Program Information

 Will my child be doing worksheets in Centennial Preschool?

 Children learn in a variety of ways, but at Centennial Preschool we believe children learn best through hands-on, interactive play.
-Research on learning in early childhood classrooms, shows that worksheets are not the most developmentally appropriate way children learn foundational learning concepts, like math and reading.
+Research on learning in early childhood classrooms, shows that worksheets are not the most developmentally appropriate way children learn foundational concepts, like math and reading.

 Before a child can complete a worksheet, they need to strengthen their hand and finger muscles to hold a pencil.
 Before a child can sit and focus on a worksheet, they need to practice self-regulation and impulse control.
 Before a child can understand more abstract concepts like letters, numbers, and what they mean, they need to practice this abstract thinking through imaginative, pretend play.
 Completing a worksheet does not necessarily mean a child is comprehending or understanding the content of that worksheet.
 These are all things we focus on in Centennial Preschool: providing play-based learning opportunities for students to practice the skills needed for more challenging academic learning.